-- Three-piece toggle plate has renewable machined ends to reduce replacement costs.
+- The three-piece toggle plate has renewable machined ends to reduce replacement costs.

 - Swing jaw shaft ties frame sides together, adds rigidity to the frame.

 - Box-section steel pitman has a water-cooled cap.
-Cooling coils are embedded in babbitt.
+Cooling coils are embedded in the babbitt.

 - Adjustable crushing stroke is provided by means of simple shims.

-- Toggle block shims provide maximum adjustment for wear maintain toggle and seat alignment.
+- Toggle block shims provide maximum adjustment for wear to maintain toggle and seat alignment.